How do the historic gardens of Rippon Lea House becomes home to Alice and her wonderful friends and adventures during January….read more

 Valentines Day is booking fast!!
 Don’t miss the out on this special night !!!

 A night with Shakespeare Under the Stars is always fun and can often be romantic!
-On Valentines Day 2014 join us in the beautiful surrounds of Melbourne’s Royal Botanic Gardens and be transported to the world of the woods beyond Athens, a place of tangled loves, mistaken identity, mischievous fairies, magic-potions and madcap fun!
-Hurry tickets are selling fast so don’t delay!!
+On Valentines Day 2015 join us in the beautiful surrounds of Melbourne’s Royal Botanic Gardens and be transported to the world of the forest of Arden.
+A place of tangled loves and mistaken identity.
+So pack a picnic, pop the cork and snuggle up under the stars with that someone special.
+Sure to earn lots of brownie points for the person booking the tickets!
+Hurry, tickets are selling fast so don’t delay!!

 The Australian Shakespeare Company presents exciting, accessible and contemporary productions of Shakespeare and other dramatised classics in innovative and unique theatre performances.